mevdschee/symfony-session-tests/README.md

     memcached : OK
     redis     : OK

-The word "FAILED" appears on a failed test and "SKIPPED" is shown when the PHP module is not loaded for either Redis or Memcached.
+The word "FAILED" appears on a failed test and "SKIPPED" is shown when the PHP module is not loaded for either Redis or Memcache.

 ## Stress testing